Things To Do In Roanoke

 Join an electric bike tour and visit local breweries!
 Our Views & Brews e-bike tour is the coolest new way to enjoy Roanoke!
 It's an awesome way to get the lay of the land if you're just encountering the city and its surrounding mountains.
 Whether or not you take the tour, we highly recommend visiting some of the local breweries that trace the route.
 Favorites include Golden Cactus, Olde Salem, Big Lick, A Few Old Goats, and Starr Hill.

 Float the Roanoke River and grab a bite!
 The Roanoke River offers a nice respite and surprisingly natural experience right in the heart of the city.
 You can float the river by way of a relaxing river tube excursion or fun paddling adventure through our kayak outings.
 Best of all, you don't even need to leave the city to participate ... meaning you'll not only save time on your travels but will end your outing right back in the small but sweet Wasena neighborhood.
-There are several great, locally owned options within just a block of our shop:
+There are numerous great, locally owned options within just a block of our shop:

 Bloom for farm-to-table dining in a setting that's equal parts stylish and friendly.